Ad blocker detected, you need to disable it in order to setup AdSense

 • You can edit these settings at any time by clicking on the Edit button.

 The above check is only possible if you have the AdSense module successfully connected and your AdSense site has been approved for ads.
-If AdSense is not successfully connected, you can check for an AdSense snippet placed by Site Kit by reviewing your Site Health information using this guide
+If AdSense is not successfully connected, you can check for the AdSense code snippet placed by Site Kit by reviewing your Site Health information using this guide

 The AdSense settings screen within Site Kit, highlighting the AdSense snippet placement status